 Another application security vendor is being acquired by a large software company.
-Today, HP announced that it plans to acquire SPI Dynamics Inc., a leading provider of Web application security assessment software
+Today, HP announced that it plans to acquire SPI Dynamics Inc., a leading provider of Web application security assessment software and services.

 SPI Dynamics will be integrated into the Software unit within HP's Technology Solutions Group.